Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-{Figure \ref{fig:T_c} depicts the episodic learning process of the agent, in the case where the pilots are received every $\Delta t = T_c= 115\micro \text{sec}$.
-In this figure, three case studies are considered.
-The first case is that of perfect CSI, where we assume that there is no delay in reception of the pilot signals ($T_d=0$), and therefore this constitutes an upper-bound for the system performance.
-In the second case, we assume that it takes only $T_d=1$ time step for the pilots to arrive.
-We consider this case to investigate the effect of the delay $T_d$ on the system performance.
-Finally, the third case-study is a realistic one, where the pilots arrive after $T_d=16$ time steps.
-Based on the calculated propagation delay which is $\tau_d=1.9 \text{msec}$, the number of time steps it takes for the pilot sequences to arrive at the satellite is $T_d=\frac{1.9 \text{msec}}{115 \micro\text{sec}}\approx 16$ time steps.
+Figure \ref{fig:T_c} depicts the episodic learning process of the agent in the case where the pilots are received every $\Delta t = T_c= 115\micro \text{sec}$.
+Through $Z=416$ episodes, each including $J=480$ time steps, we evaluate the system performance within a time span of $23$ seconds.
+This figure presents three case studies examining the impact of pilot signal delays on the system performance: \begin{enumerate} \item Perfect CSI Case ($T_d=0$): \begin{itemize} \item In this scenario, we assume that pilot signals are received without any delay. \item This represents the upper bound of system performance, as the CSI is always up-to-date. \end{itemize} \item Minimal Delay Case ($T_d=1$): \begin{itemize} \item Here, pilot signals experience a slight delay of one time step before reaching the receiver. \item This case allows us to analyze how a small delay in CSI updates affects the system performance. \end{itemize} \item Realistic Delay Case ($T_d=16$): \begin{itemize} \item This scenario models a practical situation where the pilots experience a significant delay of 16 time steps before arriving. \item The delay is calculated based on the estimated propagation delay of $\tau_d=1.9$ msec, using the time step duration of $115$ $\micro$sec, leading to $T_d=\frac{1.9 \text{msec}}{115 \micro\text{sec}}\approx 16$ time steps. \end{itemize} \end{enumerate} This comparison helps to evaluate the robustness of the system under different CSI delay conditions, providing insight into the trade-offs between the system's responsiveness and real-world constraints.
 As shown in the figure, the system performs better in terms of both reward and achievable rate, when the CSI is perfect and when the time delays are minimal.
 Additionally, an analysis of the actor and critic losses reveals that the system converges more promptly for shorter delays, particularly when $T_d=0$ or $T_d=1$.
-The slower convergence observed in the more realistic scenario with $T_d=16$ is attributed to delayed reward feedback, which forces the agent to learn at a slower pace.}
+The slower convergence observed in the more realistic scenario with $T_d=16$ is attributed to delayed reward feedback, which forces the agent to learn at a slower pace. {In the case of perfect CSI, the agent benefits from immediate and accurate CSI feedback, allowing for faster convergence.
+The sharp drop in actor loss at the beginning is an immature convergence, which is followed by further exploration before the algorithm stabilizes.
+This behavior is influenced by the reward function, which favors sum-rate improvements over consecutive time steps ($r_{con}(t)>r_{con}(t-1)$), causing higher Q-values in the initial stages and consequently lower actor loss values.}